 This process was an experiment for FCCP, working with field leaders and funders to dive deeply into a topic of import to our entire membership as we try to live into being “more war room, less trade show.”
-We will share more learning soon, but here are a few key insights:
+We will share more learning as the team wraps up, but here are a few key insights:

 - An effectively facilitated small group space can break down power dynamics between funders and field to inspire honesty, authenticity and relationships – all of which are required to dive into grantmaking strategy.

 - While the research and reports provided a helpful baseline, the team got the most insight from the detailed, in-depth stories told by seasoned field leaders to funder “buddies” where a relationship and common language had been built.
 With a goal as complex as building power, the experts are truly those in community learning and adapting.
 You can hear some of their powerful stories here.

 - Go small to go deep.
 With only 6 funders involved, the Power Impact Team was different from FCCP’s usual open-invitation programming.
 But the experience allowed for a deeper strategic conversation informed by field experts that can now create the basis of broader programming for FCCP and our partners.
 FCCP will look for opportunities to replicate this concept in the future with new small groups.